- Home

 Revisions

-After listening to and reading through the feedback I got from stakeholders, I made the following revisions.
+After the feedback from stakeholders, these are the following revisions I made with the plan:

 Rationale